 I think, out of the very many things which our very concise text implies, I may choose four.
 First, understanding.
-You would not say to a person, "Do as you have said," you could not say it with propriety, if you did not understand what he said.
+You would not say to a person, "Do as thou hast said," you could not say it with propriety, if you did not understand what he said.
 Second, approbation.
-You would not seriously and properly, much less earnestly, say to a man, "Do as you have said," if you did not approve of what he said.
+You would not seriously and properly, much less earnestly, say to a man, "Do as thou hast said," if you did not approve of what he said.
 Third, supplication.
-You would not pray for a person to do as he said unless you were favored with understanding and approbation.
+You would not pray for a person to do as he said unless you were favoured with understanding and approbation.
 Fourthly, and lastly, confidence.

 First, then, understanding.
-"Do as you have said."
-I will take, for conciseness' sake, the 10th and the 16th verses of this chapter, to give you a sample, and it will be but a sample, of what the Lord has said.
+"Do as thou hast said."
+I will take, for conciseness' sake, the 10th and the 16th verses of this chapter, to give you a sample, and it will be but a sample, of what the Lord hath said.
 You will perceive that my text is one of that kind that really embodies the whole of the gospel.
 There is not a scripture promise all through the Bible that is not embodied in the text.
-You may look upon every promise of the Bible, and our text will fit the whole of it, and the whole will fit our text, "Do as you have said."
-Therefore, you see at once how utterly useless it would be to attempt to range over the ten thousand things embodied by implication in these few words.
-Now the Lord in the 10th verse of this chapter assures us that he would appoint a place for his people, and that he would plant them, "that they may dwell in a place of their own and move no more neither shall the children of wickedness afflict them anymore, as in the past."
+You may look upon every promise of the Bible, and our text will fit the whole of it, and the whole will fit our text, "Do as thou hast said."
+Therefore you see at once how utterly useless it would be to attempt to range over the ten thousand things embodied by implication in these few words.
+Now the Lord in the 10th verse of this chapter assures us that he would appoint a place for his people, and that he would plant them, "that they may dwell in a place of their own, and move no more, neither shall the children of wickedness afflict them any more, as beforetime."